Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Graphs, curves and surfaces

 We have several different notions of boundary:

-\begin{definition}{\sc [Boundaries of acausal surfaces]} Let $S$ be an acausal surface in $\Hn$. \begin{enumerate} \item The \emph{total boundary} $\Lambda$ of $S$ is $\overline S\setminus \text{int}(S)$, where $\overline S$ is the closure of $S$ in $\cHn$ and $\text{int}(S)$ is its interior. \item The \emph{finite boundary} of $S$, denoted by $\partial S$, is the intersection of $\Lambda$ with $S$. \item The \emph{asymptotic boundary} of S, denoted by $\partial_\infty S$, is the intersection of $\Lambda$ with $\bHn$. \item The \emph{free boundary} of $S$ (or \emph{frontier}), denoted by $\Fr(S)$ is the complement of $\partial S\cup \partial_\infty S$ in $\Lambda$. \end{enumerate} \end{definition}
+\begin{definition}[\sc Boundaries of acausal surfaces] Let $S$ be an acausal surface in $\Hn$. \begin{enumerate} \item The \emph{total boundary} $\Lambda$ of $S$ is $\overline S\setminus \text{int}(S)$, where $\overline S$ is the closure of $S$ in $\cHn$ and $\text{int}(S)$ is its interior. \item The \emph{finite boundary} of $S$, denoted by $\partial S$, is the intersection of $\Lambda$ with $S$. \item The \emph{asymptotic boundary} of S, denoted by $\partial_\infty S$, is the intersection of $\Lambda$ with $\bHn$. \item The \emph{free boundary} of $S$ (or \emph{frontier}), denoted by $\Fr(S)$ is the complement of $\partial S\cup \partial_\infty S$ in $\Lambda$. \end{enumerate} \end{definition}

-We will use the same notations for the corresponding objects in $\hHn$.
+We will use the same notation for the corresponding objects in $\hHn$.
 Note that if the induced metric on $S$ is metrically complete, then $\Fr(S)=\emptyset$.
 If moreover $S$ is a manifold without boundary, then $\Lambda= \partial_\infty S$.

 Given a acausal surface $S$ with induced metric $d_\I$, for any point $x$ in $S$, define $d_I(x,\Fr(S))$ as the supremum over all $R$ so that the closed ball of radius $R$ and center $x$ is complete.
 We also define the pseudo-distance to the frontier as